The Whole Lafferty

 The Oceanic Novels: Space Chantey, Arrive at Easterwine, The Reefs of Earth, Past Master, Serpent’s Egg, and others.

-The Historicals are the case studies, showing how the laws of PRIME play out across cultures and epochs.
+The Historicals are case studies that demonstrate how the laws of PRIME are applied across cultures and epochs.

 The Argo Legend is the epic conflict, the direct, fantastic depiction of the war for the soul of PRIME.
 Coscuin is this in the mode of Romance.

-The Oceanic Novels are the internal journeys, the psychological and spiritual deep-dives into the minds of characters, compositions that comment on PRIME.
+The Oceanic Novels are the internal journeys, the psychological and spiritual deep-dives by way of compensatory fabulation, compositions that comment on PRIME.

-The Short Stories are the ambient phenomena, the, brilliant flashes of lightning that illuminate the landscape of PRIME from different angles.
-Nothing is random.
+The Short Stories are the ambient phenomena, the brilliant flashes of lightning that illuminate the landscape of PRIME from different angles.